 How can we tell if we’re in a global equity bear market?

 There are some indications that the US stock market could be entering a bear market or it could just be a case of markets simply being more volatile than in the recent past.
-The US and global economies are still looking healthy along with corporate earnings growth so in all likelihood the decline in the markets could be a valuation correction in the markets.
-On the positive side, it looks like valuations outside US equity markets such as the Eurozone, Asia-Pacific and emerging equity markets can’t fall much further, because interest rates remain very low.
+The US and global economies are still looking healthy along with corporate earnings growth.
+In all likelihood, the decline in the markets could be a valuation correction in the markets.
+On a positive note, it looks like valuations outside US equity markets such as the Eurozone, Asia-Pacific and emerging equity markets can’t fall much further, because interest rates remain very low.

 What does a bear market mean for investors?

-Don’t ignore the value and benefits of engaging an objective financial adviser to help keep you focused and your plans on track, especially in times of a bear market when investors can tend to let their emotions get the better of them.
+Don’t ignore the value and benefits of engaging an objective financial adviser.
+They can help keep you focused and your plans on track, especially in times of a bear market when investors tend to let their emotions get the better of them.

-Economists estimate bear markets tend to last less than 15 months, while bull markets tend to continue for more than 25 months.
+Economists estimate bear markets tend to last less than 15 months.
+Bull markets on the other hand tend to continue for more than 25 months.
 Returns during bull markets tend to grow more than they fall during bear markets. https://edition.cnn.com/2018/11/19/investing/stocks-bear-market-morgan-stanley